 Will Prey spy on me?

-No sire.
-As long as you don’t send the activation signal to your PC or phone, Prey will calmly sleep without doing a thing.
-And when you do, it will only gather the information you request and send it to your inbox or Control Panel account (depending on the chosen reporting method).
-No information is gathered without your consent.
+No. As long as you don’t send the activation signal to your PC or phone, Prey will sleep calmly without doing a thing.
+And when you do, it will only gather the information you request and send it.
+Not a bit of data is gathered without your consent.

 Does (or will) Prey include a keylogger?

-That’s a big NO. If you want to install a keylogger on your PC you can always search Google.
+That’s a big NO. If you want to install a keylogger on your PC you can always ask Google.

 What about my privacy?
 What do you guys do with my data?

 Nothing — trust us.
 And even if you don’t, you can always check the source code to make sure Prey isn’t doing anything weird while running on your device.
 No information or reports are collected unless you request it, and no trace is left whether you decide to delete them.